Traffic Ticket FAQ in Maine

 Call your presiding court.
 The exact court will be listed on your citation.

 No. The Violations Bureau goes by the date the ticket is received.
-If you're approaching the ticket's limit of 20 days, consider dropping it off in person at the Violations Bureau, located at 85 Park Street in Lewiston.
+If you're approaching the ticket's limit of 35 calendar days, consider dropping it off in person at any Maine state courthouse.

 Make it out to US FUNDS.
 Be sure to include the ticket number (also known as the Bureau Identification Number) on your payment.